Athletics at the 2008 Summer Olympics – Men's marathon: Background

 This was the 26th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The defending champion, Stefano Baldini of Italy, was the only returning runner from the top ten finishers in the 2004 marathon.
 The reigning champion (from 2007) was Luke Kibet Bowen of Kenya; he had been injured during rioting in Kenya and had not yet regained top form, but did enter as an injury replacement.
 Jaouad Gharib of Morocco had won the 2003 and 2005 world championships; he competed in Beijing.
-The favorite would have been well-established 10,000 metres runner Haile Gebrselassie of Ethiopia, who had started competing in marathons in 2005 and broken the world record at the 2007 Berlin race; Gebrselassie did not run in Beijing due to air quality concerns.
+The favorite would have been well-established 10,000 metres runner Haile Gebrselassie of Ethiopia, who had started competing in marathons in 2005 and broken the world record at the 2007 Berlin race; Haile did not run in Beijing due to air quality concerns.
 The race was thus "wide open."

 Eritrea, Kazakhstan, and Montenegro each made their first appearance in Olympic men's marathons.
 The United States made its 25th appearance, most of any nation, having missed only the boycotted 1980 Games.